 Tools and Capabilities

-PV TOMCAT.
-A simulation tool designed to support research into innovative methods for increasing energy yield through reduced operating temperature.
+This simulation tool supports research in innovative methods for increasing energy yield through reduced operating temperature.

-Current activities are funded by the DOE Energy Efficiency and Renewable Energy (EERE) Office including the following SuNLaMP projects:
+These activities are funded by the U.S. Department of Energy Office Energy Efficiency and Renewable Energy:

-- Regional Test Center Operations.
 This effort also supports other SuNLaMP, PREDICTS, and PVRD projects.
-This work is closely coordinated with the work of the International Photovoltaic Quality Assurance Task Force and the International Electrotechnical Commission (IEC) to hasten the development and adoption of international standards, and leverages the RTC facilities.
+This work is closely coordinated with the work of the International Photovoltaic Quality Assurance Task Force and the International Electrotechnical Commission to hasten the development and adoption of international standards and leverages the RTC facilities.